SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

    uses and then deletes sandbox profiles unless you specify special ones)

 Firefox will not run two instances simultaneously unless you specify a separate profile for each instance.
-Selenium-RC 1.0 and later runs in a separate profile automatically, so if you are using Selenium 1.0, you can probably skip this section.
+Selenium RC 1.0 and later runs in a separate profile automatically, so if you are using Selenium 1.0, you can probably skip this section.
 However, if you're using an older version of Selenium or if you need to use a specific profile for your tests